FLOW in ACTION

 FLOW consists of a vision, action, and community.
 Our Member Platform section is where you have an opportunity to meet particular members of our community, hear their vision, and understand the actions they are taking.
 Each month we publish a paper or article written by or featuring one of our Members.
 In this section you will find the archive of these papers, with a brief bio of the presenting Member.

-We invite you to submit your papers for consideration.
+We invite you to for consideration.
 Please include a brief bio, a photograph (jpeg), and the paper, including any publication credits.

 October 2006: Mark Frazier